Skip to main content

 • Remote WMI & DCOM access allowed (often open in AD).

-• transfer wmic tool in the windows machine .
+• transfer wmic tool in the windows machine.

 Quick checks before Exploitation

-before diving into exploitation it's better to check if you can execute command or not
+before diving into exploitation it's better to check if you can execute command or not and you have relevent access

 Checking WMI